dilbert-ro/doshemee/homework1.md

 # Homework 1

-Using [SMFL library](https://www.sfml-dev.org/), draw the Pong game as in the pictre bellow:
+Using [SMFL library](https://www.sfml-dev.org/), draw the Pong game as in the picture bellow:

 ![Pong clone](pong.jpg)